rtaibah/jekyll-blog/_posts/blog/2008-02-27-show-me-the-money-blog-and-get-paid-with-snapbomb.md

+---

-title: Show Me The Money!
-Blog and Get Paid with Snapbomb
+title: "Show Me The Money!
+Blog and Get Paid with Snapbomb"
 author: rami
+layout: historical-blog
-permalink: show-me-the-money-blog-and-get-paid-with-snapbomb
+permalink: /2008/02/27/show-me-the-money-blog-and-get-paid-with-snapbomb
+categories: [Blog]
-tags: Snapbomb, blogging
+tags: [snapbomb, blogging]

+summary: "While stumbling today, I stumbled upon a [blog touting a new](http://www.infektia.net/snapbomb-get-paid-to-blog) website called [Snapbomb](http://snapbomb.com) which apparently has been creating some buzz.
+While the idea is definitely not novel, there are a lot of blog marketing websites out there.
+But hey it's my first crack at something like this!
+And so far so good.
+Here is why:"

+---

 While stumbling today, I stumbled upon a [blog touting a new "blog and get paid"](http://www.infektia.net/snapbomb-get-paid-to-blog) website called [Snapbomb](http://snapbomb.com) which apparently has been creating some buzz.
 While the idea is definitely not novel, there are a lot of blog marketing websites out there.
 But hey it's my first crack at something like this!
 And so far so good.
 Here is why: